markbunyevacz/energia-ai-python/IMPLEMENTATION_BACKLOG.md

 *   [x] **Task TD.4: Resolve Domain vs. Database Type Mismatch**
     *   **Context:** There is a critical divergence between the application's `LegalDocument` type (which includes `domainId` and `metadata`) and the `legal_documents` database table schema (which lacks these fields).
 This prevents type-safe integration between the service layer and the agent layer.
     *   **Action:** Reconcile the domain and database types.
 This was resolved by refactoring `BaseAgent.ts` to correctly use the abstraction provided by `LegalDocumentService`, which already handles the type mismatch.
 No database migration was needed.
+*   [ ] **Task TD.5: Address Mock/Placeholder Implementations**
+    *   **Context:** A codebase scan identified numerous mock, dummy, and placeholder implementations across the application.
+These represent incomplete features or technical debt that must be resolved.
+    *   **Action:** Systematically replace all placeholder implementations with robust, production-ready code.
+Refer to the **[Mock/Dummy/Placeholder Implementations](#mockdummyplaceholder-implementations)** section for a detailed list of affected files.

 ---